 The portfolio servicing segment generates revenues by providing policy services to customers on a contract basis.
 The active management segment generates revenues by buying, selling and trading policies and maintaining policies through to death benefit.
 Abacus Life, Inc.'s reportable segments are not aggregated.

-The following tables provides supplemental information of revenue and profitability by operating segment:
+The following tables provide supplemental information on revenue and profitability by operating segment:

 Portfolio Servicing